mullojo/Toktopia/README.md

 You'll see the file in your **Downloads** 📂 Folder

-Double Click the .zip file to Unpack it 📦
+Click the .zip file to Unpack it 📦 📂

 You'll now see a folder called **Toktopia-main** 📂